AntoineVendeville/antoinevendeville.github.io/_pages/about.md

 I am a Post-doctoral researcher at the [médialab Sciences Po](https://medialab.sciencespo.fr/en/) in Paris.
 I work on the [AI-Political Machines](https://medialab.sciencespo.fr/activites/ai-political-machine/) project under the supervision of [Pedro Ramaciotti Morales](https://pedroramaciotti.github.io/).

-My research is devoted to the study of opinion dynamics in online social platforms, between theoretical models and empirical observations.
-I have a keen interest in the multi-dimensional aspect of opinions and its impact on polarisation.
-I find particularly important the *signed* aspect of social networks, incorporating both friendly and hostile relationships and interactions.
-I also study recommender systems, and policies related to the regulation of the online space from a practical perspective.
+At the intersection of theoretical models and empirical analyses, my research focuses on the impact of social media on the political and informational landscape of our societies.
+My goal is to develop research methods to help address the crucial challenge of the regulation of social media.
+I am particularly interested in the study of multi-dimensional opinion dynamics and polarisation.

 I am also affiliated with the [Paris Institute of Complex Systems](https://iscpif.fr/?lang=en), and the [Digital Speech Lab](https://www.digitalspeechlab.com/) at University College London.

-Previously, I was a PhD student in the Computer Science department of University College London.
+Previously, I was a PhD student in the Computer Science department of University College London, where I studied the echo chamber effect in social media and proposed methods to mitigate it.
 I was part of the [Centre for Doctoral Training in Cybersecurity](https://www.ucl.ac.uk/computer-science/study/postgraduate-research/centre-doctoral-training-cybersecurity).
 My research project was supervised by [Benjamin Guedj](https://bguedj.github.io/) and [Shi Zhou](https://wp.cs.ucl.ac.uk/shizhou/).

 ## Selected publications